pavelvasev/rails/README.md

 Rails LTS 2.3
 =============

-Rails LTS 2.3 is a maintained release of Rails 2.3.18 that includes additional security fixes.
+Rails LTS 2.3 is a maintained release of Rails 2.3 that includes additional security fixes.
 See [https://railslts.com/](https://railslts.com) for more information.

-This is the public repository for the "Community Edition".
-It receives security patches with a 10 day delay.

 Pull Requests